AmirSoleimani/protoseye/README.md

 ## TODOs
 - [ ] Enhance test coverage.
 - [ ] Generate random value more intelligent and particular.
 (E.g. google.protobuf.TimeOfDay)
+- [ ] Support config file in order to fill data by using custom input.